 With the added features comes an extra cost as well but if you’re someone who may get bored with the same exercise all the time, this type is a good choice.

 Did I mention, these machines are expensive.

 This type of treadmill is common in physical therapy and gyms.
 They are designed to work alongside a piece of medical equipment that might track heart rate and other factors.
-Doctors use these treadmills to help identify health issues in patients.
+Doctors use these treadmills to help identify health issues in patients and for patient rehabilitation.